-UArctic members are called upon to nominate up to 2 students per member institution to participate in this program.
-Institutions should take under consideration when they make the nomination that in the overall selection indigenous students will be prioritized.
+UArctic members from Arctic States (UArctic member institutions from the Arctic Council member states: US, Canada, Russia, Iceland, Sweden, Finland, Norway and Denmark/Greenland/Faroe Islands) are called upon to nominate up to two students per member institution to participate in this program.
+Member institutions should take into consideration when making the nomination that indigenous students will be prioritized in the overall selection.

 The following eligibility criteria apply:

 20 Bachelor/Master/PhD students from UArctic member institutions in Arctic States are selected for the program.
 Students with an indigenous background will be given preference for the program during the selection process.
 The program is open to students of all academic backgrounds.

 -The student should be registered at a UArctic member institution in an Arctic State for an academic degree

 -The Bachelor- student should have finished their second year of study

 -The student is motivated to actively participate and to enhance understanding of the Arctic and Korea

 -The student must have sufficient knowledge of English, both oral and written

 The organizer (will be announced soon, tentatively KMI) in Korea will cover: